 It is thought that altogether around 505

 between 1608 and 1900.
-My friend, Rob Gallagher's, excellent
+My friend, Rob Gallagher's, excellent "Before the

-of these women whose executions can be fully verified (Link to this site at the bottom of this page).
+of these women whose executions can be fully verified (Link to this site at the

+end of this article).
 Little interest was paid to the execution of slaves in

 the seventeenth and eighteenth centuries so precise numbers are hard to define.

 hanged around 8 women.